How to Fully Resolce Business Debt to Create Pristine, Transactable Opportunities

-Business debt elimination is both a process and result of a far more rational means of liquidating business assets.
-It preserves the core operational value of a business in distress or default while safeguarding the jobs and continuity of operations.
+Business debt resolution is both a process and result of a far more rational means of liquidating business assets.
+It preserves the core value of a business in distress or default while safeguarding the continuity of operations.
 It also means that value can be extracted, transferred or collateralized—thus, all parties can benefit.

-It does not mean “not paying what the business owes when it can,” it means “preserving the underlying value of a business when it cannot.”
+It does not mean “not paying what the business owes when it can afford to pay,” it means “preserving the underlying value of a business when it cannot afford to pay.”

 Reorganization Creates a Win-Win for all Parties

-However, when billions of dollars’ worth of business value are being destroyed needlessly every year, along with many thousands of jobs, it’s incumbent on every owner, investor, transactionalist and advisory professional to understand the value-preservation afforded by an Article 9 reorganization.
-It’s simply more sensible for all parties involved.
+However, when billions of dollar’s worth of business value are being destroyed needlessly every year, along with many thousands of jobs, it’s incumbent on every owner, investor, transactionalist and advisory professional to understand the value-preservation afforded by an Article 9 reorganization.
+It’s simply more beneficial for all parties involved.